jpritikin/coach/content/docs/me/health/cookbooks.md

 - Coconut flour
 - Oats

+### Vanilla flavor

+Some recipes call for *vanilla extract*.
+Ethanol is often used to extract the flavor from vanilla pods.
+In USA, a vanilla ticture cannot be called an *extract* without containing at least 35% ethyl alcohol.[^vanilla-extract] The ethanol is probably not a big deal if you're baking, because the it will mostly evaporate.
+However, for recipes that are not heated intensively, vegetable glycerin can be used as an alternative to ethanol.
+If you're not making a flavored liquid then there is an even better option: whole vanilla bean powder.
+Whole vanilla bean are also great, but bean powder is less expensive than intact beans.

+### Mustard flavor

+Some recipes call for ready-made mustard.
+This condiment typically contains a bunch of ingredients such as vinegar, water, mustard seed, salt, turmeric, paprika, and garlic powder.
+There are disadvantages to using the ready-made condiment instead of mustard seeds.
+- The salt is probably 99% sodium chloride.
+- The ready-made condiment is often cooked.

+The reason to prefer raw mustard seeds is that the [myrosinase enzymes](https://nutritionfacts.org/video/second-strategy-to-cooking-broccoli/) are deactivated by cooking.

 ## Bibliography

 Campbell, K. (2015). *The PlantPure Nation Cookbook: The Official Companion Cookbook to the Breakthrough Film...with over 150 Plant-Based Recipes.* BenBella Books